-This is my go-to bread dough recipe for the bread machine.
+This is my go-to po boy bread dough recipe from the bread machine.
 No way am I enough of a baker to make a dough from scratch without a bread machine.
 I could never make something as good as this dough.
 It makes for the perfect po boy.
 The bread gets a nice crunchy, but thin, exterior.
 The insides are light, soft and airy.

-3 cups (plus a little more, if needed) bread flour
+- 3 cups plus a little more, if needed bread flour

-1 teaspoon instant yeast
+- 1 teaspoon instant yeast

 For the glaze

-1 egg white
+- 1 egg white

-1 teaspoon water
+- 1 teaspoon water

 Place ingredients into your bread machine in the order listed.